fbpx

 Day 9 - Wellington

-Today is all about getting to know windy Wellington, a charming place even on its most blustery days!
-Kick the day off with an orientation tour with your leader, checking out the bays, central Wellington, the Botanic Gardens and the Parliament Buildings.
-Next up it's a visit to Zealandia, a groundbreaking conservation project that has successfully reintroduced over 20 species of native wildlife into this area, some of which were previously absent from mainland New Zealand for over 100 years.
-Pay a visit to Weta Workshop, the special effects studio used by Peter Jackson for the Lord of the Rings trilogy.
-While here you’ll have the chance to take an optional tour around the studio to find out how the team here create film magic.
-This afternoon, you may like to check out Wellington’s most famous cultural attraction, Te Papa Museum.
-Displaying an intriguing combination of New Zealand’s history and cultural heritage woven with cutting edge technology and interactive displays, there’s something here to entertain everyone.
-If you’d rather spend the afternoon outdoors, a tour of Kapiti Island offers the chance to spot an abundance of rare and beautiful birds.
+Kick the day off with a visit to Zealandia – a conservation project that has successfully reintroduced over 20 species of native wildlife into this area, some previously absent from mainland New Zealand for over 100 years.
+Then, visit the Weta Workshop – this special effects studio was used by Peter Jackson for the Lord of the Rings trilogy!
+While here, you’ll have the chance to take an optional tour around the studio to find out how the team created movie magic.
+This afternoon, maybe check out the Te Papa Museum.
+Displaying a combination of history and cultural heritage, the exhibits feature interactive displays and there’s something here for everyone.

 Day 10 - Wellington

-It’s time to say a fond farewell to your newfound friends, as your North Island adventure comes to an end this morning.
-If you’d like to spend some more time exploring Wellington, get in touch ahead of time and we can help to arrange additional accommodation (subject to availability).
+It’s time to say a fond farewell to your newfound friends as your adventure comes to an end this morning.
+If you’d like to spend some more time exploring Wellington, get in touch with your booking agent ahead of time.

 Trip Dates